BumbleBeeElegy/literary-quotes-api/docs/guides/set-up-testing-environment.md

     If you see the expected quote, your testing environment is set up correctly.
 You can now proceed to test the examples in the rest of the API documentation.

-    When you're done testing, press `Ctrl + C` for `Command-C` in the terminal to stop the json-server.
+    To stop the json-server when you're done testing, press `Control + C` in the terminal window where the server is running.

 ## Troubleshooting